 This theater is located directly east of Parque Bolívar in El Centro.
 One way to get there is by using the Medellín Metro.
 To get there take the A Line to the Parque Berrio station.
 Parque Bolívar where this theater is located is about a 7-minute walk from this metro station.

-Taxis or Uber are other options to get to this theater from your location.
+Taxis are another option to get to this theater from your location.
 Just tell the driver “Teatro Lido en Parque Bolívar” or provide the driver the address below.

 Address: Carrera 48 # 54-20 at Parque Bolívar, El Centro, Medellín